Skip to main content

 So often people come to therapy because they are so in pain with the people they love the most.
 You might even call this a “love emergency.”

 Maybe you are in a newer relationship and confused about how to handle conflict.
 Perhaps you are in the thick of raising kids and feeling lost.
-Or you may have been “in it” for some time and are tired of replaying the same fight.
+Maybe life has thrown you curveballs and it’s proving hard to support each other in the face of challenges such as illness, job transitions, grief and loss, infertility, or family of origin difficulties.
+Or you may have been “in a rut” for some time and are tired of replaying the same fight.

 Perhaps it’s a recent betrayal that brings you to counseling and you are terrified of staying or leaving.
 Or maybe you and your partner are approaching your twilight years and just aren’t sure how to do this chapter.